Labor Day weekend might be the best time to buy a new TV

 Samsung 65-inch The Frame 4K ($1,797.99, originally $2,497.99; amazon.com)

-If you want a TV that really stands out, Samsung's The Frame looks like a frame for a painting or photo.
-The TV can even display art when it's turned off.
+If you want a TV that stands out, Samsung's The Frame looks like a frame surrounding a painting or photo.
+The TV can even display art when it's off.
 Plus, it's a QLED 4K panel from Samsung, so you'll see incredibly vibrant colors and deep blacks for great contrast.

 Samsung 65-inch 4K Smart TV ($547.99, originally $797.99; walmart.com)